msghaleb/AzureMonitorHackathon/challenges/solution1.md

-# Solution 1: Monitoring basics and Dashboards
+# Solution for Challenge 1

 This page will take you step by step through solving challenge one.